blacklabelops-legacy/centos/README.md

 > This will build a docker image and update all packages, the result will be squashed inside a new xz-archive.

-# Support

-Leave a message and ask questions on Hipchat: [blacklabelops/hipchat](http://support.blacklabelops.com)

 # References

 * [Imagelayers.io](https://imagelayers.io/?images=blacklabelops%2Fcentos:latest)